anton-smirnov-robert/weaver/content/note/note on Mossio2014.md

 First, a brief [history of self-determination](note/history%20of%20self-determination.md).

 Teleological organization means that the activity of the organization is oriented towards an end (see also [mechanistic organization](concept/mechanistic%20organization.md)).
 It has a *telos* in contrasts to physical systems.
 It can be extrinsic (for artefacts) and intrinsic for biological systems.
-The telos of biological systems is to establish and maintain their own conditions of existence
+The telos of biological systems is to establish and maintain their own conditions of existence.

 The main argument is that:
 > [!quote]